Coronavirus: Who Is Most Vulnerable to Severe Illness?March 19, 2020 - Katie McCallum

 Chronic conditions that may make you more vulnerable to severe illness

-Anyone can can get sick from the new coronavirus, but some people are more prone to developing serious complications while sick — although it's not always clear exactly why.
+Anyone can can get sick from the new coronavirus, but some people are more prone to developing serious symptoms and complications while sick.

 The chronic health conditions that put a person at highest risk for developing severe illness from COVID-19 include: